-Now, we're not talking about creating a full back-up plan, but rather that you have a list of options should some of the major pieces of your move fall out of place.
-For instance, we always keep a short list of back up movers and rental agencies, just in case.
-We also allow a few days on either end of our move out/move-in day should our moving company cancel or not show up.
+Now, you don't need a full back-up plan, but you should have a list of options should some of the major pieces of your move fall out of place.
+For instance, it's best to keep a short list of back-up movers and rental agencies, just in case.
+You should also allow a few days on either end of your move out/move-in day should your moving company cancel or not show up.
 This can happen even though it's rare.
 Plan for alternatives.
-You'll feel better knowing that your uncle and his two-ton truck is available should you need it.
+You'll feel better knowing that your uncle and his two-ton truck are available should you need it.

 Be Prepared to Feel Uprooted